digitalbricklayer/techteapotcom/src/content/posts/trademarks-and-open-source-software/index.md

 People often get upset when a project name that was previously as open as the project source code, changes to being proprietary.

-**Update 1**: Ethan Galstad on [why Nagios requres a trademark](http://community.nagios.org/2009/05/11/the-nagios-trademark-policy-why-its-necessary/).
+**Update 1**: Ethan Galstad on [why Nagios requires a trademark](http://community.nagios.org/2009/05/11/the-nagios-trademark-policy-why-its-necessary/).

 **Update 2**: Fleshed matters out quite a lot.
 All a bit vague before.